-Your kids inevitably play with slime, and it sticks to the clothes.
+Kids love playing with slime.
+It’s intriguing with its texture and fun colours, and lets the kids get messy, which they totally love!
+But as fun as slime is, what’s not so fun is removing the slime stains.
+We’re sure you’re visibly cringing even as you read about washing slime-covered clothes.
+However, it’s inevitable because when the kids play with slime, it will stick to the clothes.
+Fear not!
+As daunting as it seems, it is possible to get the gooey stuff off your little one’s clothes.
 There are several ways and means to clean slime off clothes that suit your pocket and even save you from backbreaking work.
 You can remove slime from clothes without using any harsh products or processes and with readily available materials.

 Methods on How to Get Slime Out of Clothes and Sheets

 When you have something priceless and expensive close to your heart, it becomes disheartening to watch it get ruined through slime.
 There are some incredible methods such as using vinegar, detergent, nail polish remover, and many more that can remove slime hassle-free.
 You can even experiment by using club soda to get the material out.
 However, before using any method, ensure that the substance does not damage the fabric.
 Some of the methods to remove slime are mentioned below.